 - 2 to 3 Spoons of Baking Soda

-- Pour the ½ cup of vinegar and ¼ cup of water in the plastic bottle.
+- Pour the half cup of vinegar and one-fourth cup of water in the plastic bottle.

-When Baking soda is added to vinegar, an acid-base reaction takes place.
-In this reaction carbon dioxide gas is produces which develops pressure in the bottle and starts to inflate the balloon that means your balloon is full of carbon dioxide gas so it won’t float in the air because carbon dioxide is heavier than air.
-Adding water in the bottle dilutes vinegar and slows down rate of reaction.
+When the baking soda is added to vinegar, an acid-base reaction takes place.
+In this reaction, carbon dioxide gas is produced which develops pressure inside the bottle and starts to inflate the balloon.
+The balloon is being inflated with carbon dioxide gas, so it won’t float in the air.
+Because carbon dioxide is heavier gas than air.

 If you want to slow down the reaction, so that balloon inflates slowly.
 Just, add water to the bottle to dilute the vinegar.